Carducci-Molinette (Turin Metro)

 Carducci-Molinette is a station of the Turin Metro.
 The station was opened on 6 March 2011 as part of the Line 1 extension from Porta Nuova to Lingotto.

 Carducci-Molinette station is in the busy, commercial district of central Turin, between Via Nizza and Piazza Carducci (named after Giosuè Carducci), in the Molinette neighborhood.
-It is located within walking distance to the Torino Exposition Center and the CTO Hospital.
+It is located within walking distance to the Torino Esposizioni and the CTO Hospital.